tema-skakun/cub3D/README.md

 ## Summary:

-This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
-It will enable you to explore ray-casting.
-Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way.
+This project is inspired by the world famous 3D game Wolfenstein, which was the first first person shooter.
+While doing this project we studied raycasting.
+We created a pseudo three-dimensional dynamic game with a first-person view in which you have to find your way in a maze.